 2018 saw Ameer working with Rifco Theatre Company on a rehearsed reading and workshop piece from one of the Rifco Associates, ending with a showcase to Industry Professionals as part of the British Asian Festival at Watford Palace Theatre.
 He also flew to Prague to film a commercial for savage promoting Ooredoo, the leading telecoms provider in Qatar, leading up to the World Cup.
 At the end of the year, Ameer filmed the Cadbury’s Christmas Commercial by Knucklehead and is the featured Allotment Man for their Secret Santa campaign.
 The commercial was seen across all mediums from social media, tv and the cinema.

-So far in 2019, Ameer has filmed and featured in two commercial campaigns; one for easyJet / VisitBritain, the other for Shell.
+In 2019, Ameer filmed and featured in two commercial campaigns; one for easyJet / VisitBritain, the other for Shell.
 He has also played the role of a Doctor for a short film called “Nurse” produced by the Bournemouth Film School.
+Towards the end of the year, Ameer flew out to Sardinia to film a corporate drama film for pukka films.